nwg-piotr/nwg-piotr/README.md

 - I'm a member of the [ArchLabs Linux](https://archlabslinux.com) team.
 - I'm working on the GTK shell for sway, called [nwg-shell](https://github.com/nwg-piotr/nwg-shell).
 - I’m looking to collaborate on each shell component.
-- I prefer python and golang.
+- I prefer python over shell scripting and golang over C.

 How to reach me: